getonpace/tech-language-overhaul/README.md

-This effort is supported by the following companies with technology enviroemnt regardless or industry.
+This effort is supported by the following companies: None So Far, So Keep Evangelizing This Effort!